Black-headed Gull

 Mediterranean Gull

-Has a pitch-black (not brown) hood that extends further down the neck and lacks black tips on the wings.
+Has a jet-black hood that extends further down the neck and lacks black on the wingtips, appearing much whiter in flight.

 Frequently Asked Questions